papagno/interstellar-coding-session/README.md

     - price
     - creation date
   - allows to delete a product by clicking on the corresponding row
-- a route `/products` exists which exposes a component showing a paginated table of products
+- a route `/products` exists which exposes the `ProductsIndexPage` component
-- when navigating to the home page, the user is redirected to the products page
+- when navigating to the home page, the user is redirected to `/products`